 Accommodation in Kazakhstan

-The quality of accommodation in Kazakhstan depends, to a certain extent, on an expat's budget or employer-allotted allowance.
-For those with a healthy salary and accommodation allowance, there are many decent-sized apartments to choose from, while those without a housing stipend may struggle to find something suitable.
+The quality of accommodation in Kazakhstan depends, to a certain extent, on an expat's budget or an employer-allotted allowance.
+For those with a healthy salary and an accommodation allowance, there are many decent-sized apartments to choose from, while those without a housing stipend may struggle to find something suitable.

 + PRO: Expanding choices in accommodation options

 Astana is expanding at an exponential rate, with new apartment blocks constantly popping up.
 If expats move into a new apartment, the landlords are generally happy to provide furniture.
 There is a wide range of apartment types to choose from – from riverside homes in the older, Soviet-designed part of the city, to high-rise apartments with spectacular views in the new centre.